evagabriela/WDI/resources/templates/lessons/template-lesson.md

 > - Guided Practice: interactive instructor by which the instructor engages with and probes students for answers to guide the discussion or activity
 > - Independent Practice: a block of time where students are able to practice what they've learned; the instructor provides directions and the students use the directions to complete an exercise
 > - Conclusion: a time to sum up the lesson, review the answers to a final independent practice, and/or pose discussion questions
-> - Check: a moment to check to understand students are following; it can be done with a question about content, a general "How comfortable are you with this?", or the instructor can check the output of students code to ensure they've completed the assignment properly
+> - Check: a moment to check to understand students are following; it can be done with a question about content, a general "How comfortable are you with this?", or the instructor can check the output of students code to ensure they've completed the assignment properly.

 > NOTE: the lesson you create does not have to follow a progression of Introduction > Demo > Guided Practice > Independent Practice - a combination of these is often ideal - but a lesson must always begin with an Opening and end wth a Conclusion.